 AND THE CTHULHU MYTHOS

-Conan, the black-haired, red-skinned Cimmerian, has become over the last twenty five years a different fellow than the legendary swordsman who walked off the pages of Weird Tales magazine and out of the imagination of Robert E. Howard.
+Conan, the black-haired, red-skinned Cimmerian, has become over the last thirty years a different fellow than the legendary swordsman who walked off the pages of Weird Tales magazine and out of the imagination of Robert E. Howard.
 First collections with pastiches by other writers, comic books, then films have changed Conan's "public image" greatly, making him a veritable house-hold word as it increasing his size, reduced his intelligence and obscured the fantastic back-drop that was a part of all Robert E. Howard's best works.